mapperr/trk/README.md

         shows the full entry log

-It's main use currently it to track the time spent on things in the current day.
+It's main use currently is to track the time spent on things in the current day.

 It could be much more useful if it can report a weekly tracking.